A new type of coronavirus, first reported in China in late 2019, has led to a global pandemic.

-It is presumed that SARS-CoV-2 also can spread if people touch an infected surface or object and later touch their mouth, nose, or eyes.
+SARS-CoV-2 also can spread if people touch an infected surface or object and later touch their mouth, nose, or eyes.

 According to the CDC, people are most contagious when they are showing symptoms.
 However, it also is possible for people who aren’t showing symptoms to spread the disease.

 Who Is at Risk of Infection with SARS-CoV-2?

 People who live, work, or travel in the regions where COVID-19 is spreading widely are at risk of catching the disease themselves.

 It spreads mostly when an uninfected person comes into close contact (within 6 feet) of an infected person.

 People of older age and with medical conditions, such as diabetes, heart disease, lung disease, liver disease, and HIV, are at greater risk of complications if exposed to the virus.